HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ### Long Tasks

-One of the sub-parts of INP is input delay, which can be longer than it should due to various factors, including long tasks.
-[A task](https://web.dev/articles/optimize-long-tasks#what-is-task) is a discrete unit of work that the browser executes, and JavaScript is often the largest source of tasks.
+One of the sub-parts of INP is input delay, which can be longer than it should due to various factors, including long tasks. <a hreflang="en" href="https://web.dev/articles/optimize-long-tasks#what-is-task">A task</a> is a discrete unit of work that the browser executes, and JavaScript is often the largest source of tasks.
 When a task exceeds 50 milliseconds, it is considered a long task.
 These long tasks can cause delays in responding to user interactions, directly affecting interactivity performance.

 In the diagram below, we analyzed a representative sample of 1,000 websites to see whether there is a correlation between INP and the number of long tasks on both desktop and mobile platforms.
 It is important to keep in mind that INP scores come from field (real-user) data, while long task measures come from lab measurements.